-In order to receive a final determination on your H-2A application, the Notice of Acceptance will request that the following documents be submitted by you and/or the Alabama Department of Labor:
+To receive a final determination on your H-2A application, the Notice of Acceptance will request that the following documents be submitted by you and/or the Alabama Department of Labor:

 Recruitment Report: A detailed report of the steps taken to recruit U.S. workers and the results of that recruitment.